 Now, although I am not typically in favor of antibiotic use unless absolutely necessary, considering the serious deterioration in health that can result from SIBO, this may indeed be one of those times that meets the criteria of necessity.

 However, it is important to be aware that research indicates that one out of every two people treated successfully with antibiotics relapse within a year and re-treatment is required, perhaps numerous times or even ongoing.
 In the real world, I think this number may be even higher.
 If you visit any Internet forum on SIBO, you will discover that almost everyone has relapsed and must treat repeatedly.
 On the other hand, the people in the forums would be skewed towards those haven’t been successful, since those that were successful are not likely to be hanging around the forums anymore.
 Even still, it is clear that the success rate is very low.
+I haven’t worked with anyone who didn’t have SIBO return after treatment and most people coming to me have already been to a handful of practitioners including some of the most well known SIBO experts in the nation.
+The manufacturers of rifaximin state on their website that people using it for IBS-D (typically caused by SIBO) get relief from symptoms for an average of 10 weeks.

 On the other hand, there is a study that found herbal antibiotics can be just as effective as pharmaceutical based antibiotics against SIBO.
 This study used one one of the following two protocols, Dysbiocide and FC Cidal (by Biotics Research Laboratories) or Candibactin-AR with Candibactin-BR (by Metagenics).